-Here at Saucony, we know that a good day is a day we run.
-Our goal is to outfit you in the shoes that let you Run for Good—and train for good, too.
+Saucony understands that a good day for you is a day that includes a run.
+Saucony’s goal is to outfit you in the shoes that help you run and train your best.
 While it might seem reasonable to wear the same pair of shoes for every workout, whether that means a six-mile base run or a CrossFit class, you might benefit from using different types of shoes for different exercises.

 Training shoes vs. running shoes